 Before we visited Savannah, I had read somewhere to stop at Huey’s for beignets, so I did.
 And let me tell you—these beignets are THE BEST I have ever had.
 Served piping hot with a generous amount of powdered sugar, these sweet, doughy pastries melt in your mouth.

 And finally, a list of the best places to eat in Savannah, GA, isn’t complete without Savannah’s most iconic dessert spot: Leopold’s Ice Cream.
-Leopold’s has been serving the city of Savannah award-winning, homemade ice cream for over 100 years.
+Leopold’s is one of the best ice cream shops in the USA and has served the city of Savannah award-winning, homemade ice cream for over 100 years.

 The store has authentic, vintage touches—the black marble soda fountain, wooden back bar, and telephone booth were all transferred from the original location!